bw2/trgt/docs/merge.md

 ## Input requirements

-Input TRGT VCFs must be sorted, BGZF-compressed, and indexed (`.tbi` or `.csi`).
+By default, input TRGT VCFs must be sorted, BGZF-compressed, and indexed (`.tbi` or `.csi`).
-All VCFs must be genotyped with the same repeat catalog.
-Currently, inputs need to be accessible on the local filesystem.
+All VCFs must be genotyped with the same repeat catalog and accessible on the local filesystem.
 If any input VCF predates TRGT 1.0 the merge will require a reference genome file to be added with `--genome` such that the missing padding base can be reintroduced.
-Sample IDs must be unique across files, when duplicates are intentional, add the flag `--force-samples` to keep them.
+Sample IDs must be unique across files, duplicates cause the merge to abort and should be renamed before retrying.

 ## Output formatting